-- Discriminating against others by excluding them from groups, including virtual groups e.g. WhatsApp, Instagram, Facebook - Spreading (repeating) rumours that could be damaging to others, including their mental health and reputation - Using a raised voice in anger or frustration, towards children or adults, whatever the situation - Bringing the school into disrepute by behaving in a way that could be viewed as unprofessional or disloyal, including posting critical or unfavourable comments on any social media site - Undermining colleagues by suggesting they do not have the skills or ability to undertake a task or responsibility or using patronising language that might cause offence - Any sort of behaviour that could be considered bullying of any kind - Failure to report any safeguarding concerns of any sort - Failure to adhere to any restrictions (internal or governmental) and/or instructions put in place because of a national epidemic or international pandemic e.g. COVID 19
+- Discriminating against others by excluding them from groups, including virtual groups e.g. WhatsApp, Instagram, Facebook - Spreading (repeating) rumours that could be damaging to others, including their mental health and reputation - Using a raised voice in anger or frustration, towards children or adults, whatever the situation - Bringing the school into disrepute by behaving in a way that could be viewed as unprofessional or disloyal, including posting critical or unfavourable comments on any social media site - Undermining colleagues by suggesting they do not have the skills or ability to undertake a task or responsibility or using patronising language that might cause offence - Any sort of behaviour that could be considered bullying of any kind - Failure to report any safeguarding concerns of any sort - Gossiping: Definition ~ conversation or reports about other people's private lives that might be unkind, disapproving or not true.

-List of Contents Page No

-1. Policy statement 4
+List o 1.
+2. f Contents Policy statement Purpose Page No 4 4

-2. Purpose 4

 3. Scope 4

 4. Equal Opportunities 4

 5. Other Supporting Policies 4

 6. Confidentiality 5

 7. Disclosure of information 5

-8. Disclosure of personal information relating to employees/pupils/public 6
+8. Disclosure of personal information relating to 6

+employees/pupils/public

 9. Additional activities 6

-9. 10.
-Conflict of interest 7
+10. Conflict of interest 7

 11. The Bribery Act 8

 12. Inventions and Patents 8

 13. Relationships 9

 14. Contact with Pupils and other Young People 9

 15. Appointment and Management of staff 9

 16. Gifts and Hospitality 10

 17. Sponsorship -Receiving 12

 18. Matters of Conscience 12

-19. Personal behaviour 12
+19. 12

-20. Absence from work 13
+Absence from work 13

-21. Poor timekeeping 13
+Poor timekeeping 13

-22. Negligence 13
+21. Negligence 13

+23. 13

-23. Refusal to obey a reasonable instruction 13
+23. 24.
+Refusal to obey a reasonable instruction Social behaviour 13

-24. Social behaviour 13
+24. 25.
+14

-25. Derogatory statements 14
+25. 26.
+Derogatory statements 14

-26. Employees using private vehicles for School Business 14
+20. 27.
+Employees using private vehicles for School Business Alcohol/drugs 14

-27. Alcohol/drugs 14
+14

-28. Smoking 15
+28. Smoking and Vaping

 29. Health & Safety 15

 30. Fraud and Corruption 15

 31. Private use of official facilities 15

 32. Reporting of Arrests, Prosecutions, etc. 15

 33. False Statements 16

 34. Discrimination 16

 35. Harassment/bullying 16

 36. Abuse of the e-mail/internet 16

 37. Dress and Appearance 17

 38. Continuous Professional Development

-39. Use of Mobile Phones
+39. Use of Mobile Phones 18

+40. Well-being Days 19

-Appendix 1 A Alcohol and Drugs Misuse 19
+Appendix 1 Alcohol and Drugs Misuse 20

-Appendix 2 F Register of Gifts & Hospitality 21
+Appendix 2 Register of Gifts & Hospitality 21

-Appendix 3 E Expectations for Behaviour 22
+Appendix 3 Expectations for Behaviour 22

 Appendix 4 Mobile Phones 24

-Code of Conduct and personal behaviour declaration
+Code of Conduct and personal behaviour declaration 25